|Joanne Gerenser, Ph.D., CCC-SLP

 |Randy Horowitz, MS Ed., SAS

-Randy Horowitz is the Associate Executive Director of Educational Services at Eden II Programs.
+Randy Horowitz is the Deputy Executive Director of LI Services.
 Ms. Horowitz has a Master of Science in Education from Queens College and Certificate of School Administration from the College of New Rochelle.She is an adjunct lecturer at Queens College and has presented at local, national and international conferences on topics relating to educating students with autism.
 Her particular areas of interest include preparing and supporting students with autism for integration into school and community activities.

 |Jamie Arnold, MS Ed.

 Assistant Director of Educational ServicesJamie Arnold is currently the Assistant Director of Educational Services for the Eden II Programs.
 She has been with the agency since 2005.
 Jamie earned her Master’s Degree in Childhood Regular/Special Education from theCollegeofNew Rochelle.
 She is currently enrolled in the school building leader program atSt.
 John’sUniversity.
 Jamie has been a classroom teacher, head teacher, and clinical coordinator at the Eden II Programs.
 She has worked with typically developing children, as well as students with autism, ages ranging from Pre-K to 21 years old.
 Jamie has presented at a variety of local conferences and she currently oversees the adolescent programming, community integration, and the vocational program at Eden II.